kvdroid/Kvdroid/README.md

 from kivy.uix.label import Label from kvdroid.tools.font import system_font

-# for the default font
+# that will return the default font for the device's current language.
 Label(text = "example", font_name = system_font())

 # for the specific language font